MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-python-flask-sign-in-sign-out.md

 ## Add your configurations

-1. Create a *.env* file in your root folder to safely store your app's configuration.
+1. Create an .env* file in your root folder to safely store your app's configuration.
 Your *.env* file should contain the following environment variables:

     ```env
     CLIENT_ID=<Enter_your_client_id>